themmyloluwaa/100DaysOfGrowth/readme.md

 - Today, I focused on writing a guest post on content sharing in react native powered apps.
 - I applied to a few jobs
 - I Started a networking udacity course to learn more about computer networking.

+### Day 65

+- Today, I solved reaching point problem, flatten a multilevel double linked list and how many games problem on leetcode and hackerrank.
+- I started my preparation for k8s certification with KodeKloud's k8s for beginners course.
+- I finished gallery CRUD functionality for the web application.
+- I learned about concurrency and multithreading in python.